 Gamma Knife radiosurgery uses focused radiation to target brain and pituitary tumors, arteriovenous malformations (AVMs), acoustic neuromas and other conditions.
-No knife or scalpel is used.
-Our world-class Gamma Knife Center offers safe, effective gamma knife treatment in a single session.
+When traditional brain surgery can't help or fails, Gamma Knife is the treatment of choice.

 - Long hospital stays

 - Damage to healthy brain tissue